rhodey/IPFS-boot/README.md

 [Velo.xyz](https://velo.xyz) and [nijynot](https://github.com/nijynot) my coworker are due thanks for some AWS Nitro contributions

 ## Where is demo
-Please if you want to style the default bootloader, open a PR ^.^
+Please if you want to style the bootloader, open a PR ^.^

 If you clicked "boot!" without reading: you can return to boot list anytime by add #boot to the url